moss-l/bhs-js-testing/elements-of-stylish-code.md

 depends.
 If we take those as constants that are defined just to give a name to a particular value then it’s more okay to have that dependency on them.
-But if either or both of those values were going to be determined at runtime, if, for instance, we wanted to get the target phrase as input from the user and the populationSize from a configuration file, then we should definitely rewrite `initializePopulation` like this:
+But if either or both of those values were going to be determined at run time, if, for instance, we wanted to get the target phrase as input from the user and the populationSize from a configuration file, then we should definitely rewrite `initializePopulation` like this: